OBOFoundry/OBOFoundry.github.io/ontology/emro.md

 activity_status: active
 ---

-The Emotion Response Ontology represents emotions as behavioral responses to a situation or event, or internal process which evokes positive feelings, negative feelings, or surprise (i.e., emotional experiences).
+An ontology for representing emotions as behavioral responses to a situation or event, or internal process which evokes positive feelings, negative feelings, or surprise (i.e., emotional experiences).